 Common Questions

-The Roof at Viceroy New York on the 29th floor of 120 West 57th Street offers the most direct Central Park view among the hotels on this list.
-The north-facing terrace looks over the southern edge of the park with the Upper West Side skyline in the background.
+The Roof at Viceroy New York on the 29th floor of 120 West 57th Street faces north toward Central Park and offers the clearest park view of the five options on this list.
+The hotel sits one block south of Central Park South, putting the park in direct sightline from the terrace.

 Explore